-This requirement may be satisfied by completing the following course:
+This requirement may be satisfied by completing the following course or the specific course designated for the major:

 SCI 110.
 Modern Topics in Science.

 Critical thinking intensive course, an introduction to science and the scientific method in the context of current issues in science, intended to give non-science majors an understanding of scientific developments and controversies adults should be cognizant of in the 21st century world.
 Required of all students unless their prospective major requires a more specialized course.
 Includes laboratory experience.
 Fall, spring.